 7.2 Conclusion on Key Issue #2: Multiple TSN working domains

 No normative work is followed up in 3GPP.
+It was decided that the threat on spoofing due to tampered domainNumbers in multiple working domains is out of scope in 3GPP.
+Informative annex B provides means how to counter such attacks.

+7.3 Conclusions on Key Issue #3: Protection of UE-UE TSC communication

+No normative work is needed for key issue 3.
+Existing security mechanisms are sufficient to enable at each leg confidentiality and integrity protection of user plane data in UE-UE TSC communication over the air.

 7.4 Conclusion for Key Issue #4: Protection of AF-NEF interface for TSN bridge mode

 Solution #2 on "Protection of AF-NEF interface for TSN bridge mode" is adopted for the normative work.